-Explore St Petersburg old markets and experience the real Russia.
+Explore St Petersburg old markets and experience the real Russia with our recommendations.
 A mix of the exotic and old fashioned atmosphere will make your visit more compelling.

-Visiting one of the many St Petersburg old markets is an excellent way to soak up the local atmosphere and find something interesting to buy at lower prices and meet with local farmers and artisans.
+Visiting some of the many St Petersburg old markets is an excellent way to soak up the local atmosphere and find something interesting to buy at lower prices and meet with local farmers and artisans.

 In the whole city of St Petersburg, there are ten markets of different sizes and ages anyone could visit, but in our opinion, only five are worth seeing as much for sightseeing as for shopping.
 These five old local markets, which we present on this page, can give you a unique taste of the real Russia - plus they all are a fun place to go.☺

 Below you can find a list of the most interesting St Petersburg old markets.
-Click on your link of interest and learn more about each of them.
+Click on your link of interest and learn more about each of the St Petersburg old markets we recommend to visit for a great shopping.

 Address: Ul.
 Polyustrovsky, 45 | St Petersburg, 195197, Russia | Phone (+7) 812 540-30-39